RedisLabs/redislabs-docs/content/ri/using-redisinsight/api.md

 ##### Sentinel-Monitored Database Parameters

-Sentinel-monitored databases are added using `dbType: "OSS_SENTINEL"`.
+Sentinel-monitored databases are added using `connectionType: "SENTINEL"`.

 The following additional parameters are required for standalone databases.